 Major greenhouse gases, like CO2 and methane (CH4), occur naturally and play an important role in Earth's climate.
 If they didn't exist, Earth would be a much colder planet.
 However, some human activities like mining and burning fossil fuels (coal, oil and natural gas) for energy and transportation emit molecules of CO2 and other greenhouse gases into the air.
 As we burn and mine more fossil fuels, greenhouse gases build up in the atmosphere and cause an overall warming of the planet.

 Click on the above video to learn how greenhouse gases trap radiation from the sun and warm the planet.

 - Where does infrared radiation (IR) come from?

 - What can greenhouse gas molecules do when they encounter infrared radiation (IR)?

 - Describe how greenhouse gas molecules trap heat in the atmosphere.

 - Explain how the accumulation of greenhouse gases in the atmosphere warms the planet.

-This interactive explainer is part of our Clue into Climate collection of resources.
+This video explainer is part of our Clue into Climate collection of resources.

 Learn about how climate change influences precipitation patterns and how it impacts our frozen landscape.